aoijs/website/src/content/docs/functions/isInteractionRepliable.md

 id: isInteractionRepliable
 ---

-`$isInteractionRepliable` will return `true` or `false` depending on whether the interaction can be replied to or not.
+`$isInteractionRepliable` will return `true` or `false` depending on whether the interaction is able to reply or not.

 ## Usage